-5.1 Assures freedom of association and the expression of worker voice (one point)
+5.1 - Assures freedom of association and the expression of worker's voice (one point)

 Freedom of association is a fundamental right for all workers, and enshrined in the constitution of the International Labour Organisation, and the Universal Declaration of Human Rights.
-The right for workers to organise, collectively express their wishes - and importantly - be listened to, is an important prerequisite for fair working conditions.
+The right for workers to organise, and collectively express their wishes - and importantly - be listened to, is a vital prerequisite for fair working conditions.
 However, rates of organisation amongst platform workers remain low.
 To achieve this point, platforms must ensure that the conditions are in place to encourage the expression of collective worker voice.
-Whether or not platforms set the terms on which workers are retained by service users, platforms must demonstrate that they have taken appropriate steps to ensure that workers are informed of their rights (and have mechanisms in place to help protect those rights) and that workers are directed to appropriate collective bodies or trade unions.
+Whether or not platforms set the terms on which service users retain workers, platforms must demonstrate that they have taken appropriate steps to ensure that workers are informed of their rights (and have mechanisms in place to help protect those rights) and that workers are directed to appropriate collective bodies or trade unions.
 Platforms must satisfy ALL of the following:

-- There is a documented mechanism for the expression of collective worker voice. - There is a formal policy of willingness to recognise, or bargain with, a collective body of workers or trade union, that is clearly communicated to all workers 83. - Freedom of association is not inhibited, and workers are not disadvantaged in any way for communicating their concerns, wishes and demands to the platform84.
+- There is a documented mechanism for the expression of collective worker voice. - There is a formal policy of willingness to recognise, or bargain with, a collective body of workers or trade union that is clearly communicated to all workers. - Freedom of association is not inhibited, and workers are not disadvantaged in any way for communicating their concerns, wishes, and demands to the platform.

-5.2 Supports democratic governance (one additional point)
+5.2 - Supports democratic governance (one additional point)

 While rates of organisation remain low, platform workers' associations are emerging in many sectors and countries.
-We are also seeing a growing number of cooperative workerowned platforms.
-To realise fair representation, workers must have a say in the conditions of their work.
+We are also seeing a growing number of cooperative worker-owned platforms.
+To realise fair representation, workers must have a say in their work conditions.
 This could be through a democratically governed cooperative model, a formally recognised union, or the ability to undertake collective bargaining with the platform.